 Introduced in 2003, the Global Express XRS is an upgraded version of its predecessor, the Global Express.
 With greater range and an improved design, the Global Express XRS can seamlessly complete intercontinental flights in extraordinary style and comfort.

 Boasting all the qualities of the original Express, the XRS encompasses the former jet with significant improvements made to ultimately replace the original Express in 2005.
-Designed to perform at high speeds and high altitudes, the XRS has a high speed cruise of 499 ktas and a certified ceiling of 51,000 feet.
+Designed to perform at high speeds and high altitudes, the XRS has a high speed cruise of 499 ktas as well as a certified ceiling of 51,000 feet.

 Two Rolls-Royce turbofan engines each produce 14,750 pounds of thrust.
 With an increased range of 6,305 nm, this ultra-long range aircraft can travel transcontinentally and intercontinentally.
 The wings have been swept back 35 degrees, creating less drag and more speed.
 Additionally, aluminum slats on the aircraft enable it to take off and land at lower speeds.